smartanthill/smartanthill2_0/docs/design-documents/protocols/sacp.rst

 SmartAnthill Control Protocol (SACP) v2.0
 =========================================

-*NB: this document relies on certain terms and concepts introduced in “SmartAnthill Overall Architecture” and "SmartAnthill Protocol Stack" documents, please make sure to read it before proceeding.*
+*NB: this document relies on certain terms and concepts introduced in “SmartAnthill Overall Architecture” and "SmartAnthill Protocol Stack" documents, please make sure to read them before proceeding.*

 SACP 2.0 (referred to in this document as SACP) is a part of SmartAnthill protocol stack.
 It belongs to Level 7 of OSI/ISO Network Model, and is responsible for allowing SmartAnthill Central Controller to control SmartAnthill Device.